 It’s becoming more and more common to see unconventional triathlon events that include alternative disciplines, like paddling, hiking, snowshoeing, and skiing.
 These multisport events typically take the shape of the surrounding terrain and season, which adds a layer of adventure and originality.

-Although quadrathlon retains the integrity of triathlon by maintaining the three core disciplines of swimming, cycling, and running, the addition of kayaking, makes for a welcomed extended challenge for most endurance athletes.
+Although quadrathlon retains the integrity of triathlon by maintaining the three core disciplines of swimming, cycling, and running, the addition of kayaking, makes for a welcomed outdoor sports challenge for most endurance athletes.

 Although several iterations of quadrathlon exist throughout the world, some of the first events to take shape consisted of a 3.1-mile (5km) swim, 12.4-mile (20km) kayak, 63.1-mile (100km) bike, and 13.1-mile (21.1km) run.
 As you can imagine, that’s quite an all-day adventure that rivals that of long course triathlon.

 |Swimming||0.47 miles (0.75 km)||0.93 miles (1.5 km)||3.1 miles (5 km)|

 |Kayaking||2.48 miles (4km)||4.97 miles (8km)||12.4 miles (20 km)|

 |Cycling||12.4 miles (20 km)||24.8 miles (40 km)||63.1 miles (100 km)|

 |Running||3.1 miles (5 km)||6.2 miles (10 km)||13.1 miles (21 km)|